 Type “mobile data collection” in your favorite search engine and you will find a large number of vendors in this category.
-Unfortunately, data collection alone does not, and cannot, help retailers and consumer packaged goods companies.
+Unfortunately, data collection alone is not enough.
 Why?
 Data collection is a means to an end, not an end in itself.
-Focusing on the means can cause an organization to miss out on the benefits of the broader picture, when in-store data collection is the first step of an end-to-end “find it and solve it” workflow.
+Focusing on the means makes you miss out on the benefits of the broader picture.
+Let’s us look at it in more depth.

-Let us put this in perspective.
-A doctor does not just run tests.
-A doctor does not just give a diagnostic.
-A doctor prescribes treatment; a doctor cures.
+First, some perspective.
+A doctor does not just run tests or simply provide a diagnostic.
+A doctor prescribes treatment and cures.
 A doctor follows the patient through treatment and onto better health.
 Is your audit tool a simple data collection tool, barely capable of collecting evidence?
-Are you not able to treat the deficiencies and track them through completion?
+Are you not able to treat deficiencies and track them through completion?

-It is not simply a matter of adjusting the “definition” of mobile data collection either.
-Product categories, by design, carry a lot of assumptions and come with inherent limitations.
-We believe that a retail audit program starts with in-store data collection but should not end there.
-It should not end until deficiencies are assigned and fixed.
-The purpose of the audit program is not to collect data but to produce actionable information.
+You can’t get around this one by simply changing the “definition” of data collection either.
+If you start with a limited product category, you will end up with limited options.
+We believe that a retail audit program starts with in-store data collection but does not end there.
+It does not end until deficiencies are assigned and fixed.
+The purpose of the audit program is not to collect data but to action data.